oscal-compass/compliance-trestle/docs/cli.md

 This command allows users to replicate a certain OSCAL model (file and directory structure).
 For example `trestle replicate catalog -i cat1 -o cat11` will replicate the Catalog cat1 into `cat11` directory.
 It can also regenerate all the UUIDs as required.

+## `trestle describe`

+This command lets users inspect model files to explore contents using an optional element path.
+The command can work well in concert with `split` to show what each file contains, and probe within the contents to determine sub-components that can be extracted as separate files.

 ## `trestle split`

 This command allows users to further decompose a trestle model into additional subcomponents.